schowdhuri/es5-style-guide/README.md

     ```

   - Use one `var` declaration per variable.
-    It"s easier to add new variable declarations this way, and you never have
+    It's easier to add new variable declarations this way, and you never have
     to worry about swapping out a `;` for a `,` or introducing punctuation-only
     diffs.